sbslee/kanu/README.md

 - Customize chat settings (e.g. font size and background color)
 - Customize chatbot parameters (e.g. prompt, temperature, and chunk size) by directly using the GUI or uploading a configuration file
+- Display token counter and price monitor in chat window

 ## Installation